-The PREPARE statement is designed to be used in the COMMUNICATION or STEP region to record the results of a simulation for subsequent graphic analysis by the Post Run Plot option of the ISE Display Manager (see the Integrated Simulation Environment (ISE)) or with the convertDisplayFile program.
+The PREPARE statement is designed to be used in the COMMUNICATION or STEP region to record the results of a simulation for subsequent graphic analysis by the Post Run Analysis menu option in ESL-Studio which opens ESL-Displays.
 It creates a non-text file (REWRITE mode) over-writing any existing file of the same name.
 The output file is specified by a literal string, a blank string (interpreted as file name of program with .dsp extension), or a character variable.
 Note that the output cannot be directed to the terminal, and a file-specifier may not be used.
 Typical PREPARE statements are: